Cainify/Ticket-System/README.md

 - Copy the raw data from each file.
 - Follow Importing Rawdata.

+## Actions
+There has been many people complaining that the system has not been working due to missing actions!
+I advise you download the actions from this repository and put them in you Bot Projects, Action folder.

 ##Last Update:
 French version of the ticket system has been added | Provided by Jhin